shieldproject/shield/docs/README.md

   This is (more or less) the same document as _Getting Started_, in fewer words.

+- **SHIELD Architecture**

+  Audience: operators evaluating SHIELD to determine if it is a good fit for their use-case, from the architectural "pieces and parts" standpoint.

+  Required reading for all developers wishing to get involved in contributing to SHIELD, and for all operators who want to truly understand the guts of SHIELD.

 - **Operations Manual**

   Audience: operators who want to learn how to use SHIELD, in full